punnam14/product-recommendation-engine/README.md

 ### Overview

-Welcome to the i95dev AI Engineering Intern take-home assignment!
-This project is designed to evaluate your skills in working with LLMs, prompt engineering, and full-stack development in an eCommerce context.

-Your task is to build a simplified product recommendation system that leverages LLMs to generate personalized recommendations based on user preferences and browsing history.
-This system should demonstrate your ability to effectively engineer prompts, build APIs, and create a functional frontend interface.
+This project builds a simplified product recommendation system that leverages LLMs to generate personalized recommendations based on user preferences and browsing history.
+This system demonstrates techniques such as prompt engineering, building APIs, and creating a functional frontend interface.

-### Project Requirements
+### Project

 #### Backend (Python)
-- Develop a REST API using Flask that interfaces with an LLM (OpenAI GPT-3.5-turbo or similar)
+- Develops a REST API that interfaces with an LLM (Gemini - gemini-2.0-flash)
-- Implement prompt engineering to optimize product recommendations based on user preferences
+- Implements prompt engineering to optimize product recommendations based on user preferences
-- Create endpoints for:
+- Creates endpoints for:
   - Accepting user preference data
   - Processing browsing history
   - Returning personalized product recommendations with explanations

 #### Frontend (React)
-- Build a clean interface showing the product catalog
+- Builds a clean interface showing the product catalog
-- Implement a user preference form to capture interests (e.g., preferences for categories, price ranges, styles)
+- Implements a user preference form to capture interests (e.g., preferences for categories, price ranges, styles)
-- Create a browsing history simulation (users can click on products to add them to history)
+- Creates a browsing history simulation (users can click on products to add them to history)
-- Display personalized recommendations with reasoning from the LLM
+- Displays personalized recommendations with reasoning from the LLM

 ### Starter Kit

-We've provided a starter kit to help you focus on the core technical challenges rather than boilerplate setup.
+I've provided a starter kit.
 The kit includes:

 #### Backend Structure
 ```